NCERT Class 12 Biology Chapter 7 Notes Evolution - Download PDF

 Dissimilar in structure and origin

-4. Biochemical pieces of evidence– similarities in proteins and genes performing a given function among diverse organisms give hints to common ancestry.
+Similarities in proteins and genes performing a given function among diverse organisms give hints of common ancestry.
 These biochemical similarities point to the same shared ancestry as structural similarities among diverse organisms.

 DIVERGENT EVOLUTION